Jefferson49/RepositoryHierarchy/README.md

 Therefore, the hierarchy of the archival arrangement is represented in the "route" or the "path" of the call number.

 <a name="EAD"></a>
-###  EAD standard
+###  EAD standard for XML export of archival records
 Encoded Archival Description ([EAD](https://www.loc.gov/ead/)) is a standard for encoding descriptive information regarding archival records.
 The EAD standard provides a **XML export format**, which allows to describe and export the content and structure of archives and sources.
 It also provides data structures to describe and export finding aids.

 See also: [Wikipedia](https://en.wikipedia.org/wiki/Encoded_Archival_Description)

 <a name="apeEAD"></a>
-###  apeEAD standard
+###  apeEAD standard for XML export of finding aids
 [apeEAD](https://www.archivesportaleurope.net/tools/for-content-providers/standards/apeead/) is a standard, which was designed and published by the [Archive Portal Europe](https://www.archivesportaleurope.net/).
 As a sub-set of [EAD](#EAD), apeEAD was specifically designed for encoding archival finding aids.
+As specification of the standard, the Archive Portal Europe provides a [table](http://apex-project.eu/images/docs/apeEAD_finding_aid_table_201210.pdf) with the used EAD XML tags and a [description and best practice guide](http://apex-project.eu/images/docs/apenet_ead_finding_aid_holdings_guide.pdf) for usind ape EAD.

 The Archive Portal Europe also provides a validation tool.
 With the [apeEAD data preparation tool](https://github.com/ArchivesPortalEuropeFoundation/ape-dpt), EAD XML exports can be validated against the apeEAD standard.
+Details are described in a [manual](http://apex-project.eu/index.php/en/outcomes/tools-and-manuals/data-preparation-tool-manual).

 The XML exports of the Repository Hiararchy module were developed and tested to pass the validation of the apeEAD data preparation tool.

-<a name="Concepts"></a>
-##  Concepts of the Repository Hierarchy Module
-In the following, the concepts of the Repository Hierarchy module are described.

-###  Call number categories
-In the module, a new concept "Call numbers category" is introduced.
-Call number categories are defined as hierarchical elements, which constitute the structure of an archival arrangement.

-###  Relationship between call number categories, call numbers, and delimiters
-Call number categories are extracted form call numbers.
-The module identifies sub-strings in call numbers as call number categories by using delimiters.
-A chosen delimiter (or a set of delimiters) cuts the full call number into sub-strings of call number categories.

-Example call number structure:
-"Fonds/Record group/Series/Folder/Source"

-In this case, the module identifies the following strings as **call number categories**:
-+ Fonds
-+ Record group
-+ Series
-+ Folder
-+ Source

-Based on the identified call number categories, the module creates the following hierarchical structure for the archive:
-+ Fonds
-    + Record group
-        + Series
-            + Folder
-                + Source

-###  Delimiter expressions for call numbers
-A delimiter is a sequence of one or more characters for specifying the boundary between separate, independent regions in a text.
-In the Repository Hierarchy module, delimiters are used to cut call numbers into sub-strings of call number categories.
-The call number categories will be used to construct a hierarchy of call numbers.

 <a name="Mapping"></a>
 ##  How the module maps to Gedcom and to archive management concepts